vinniefalco/LuaBridge/README.md

         .endNamespace ()
         .beginNamespace ("utility")
         .endNamespace ()
-      .endNamespace ()
+      .endNamespace ();
-      ;

 The following nested tables are produced: `_G["test"]`, `test["detail"]`, and `test["utility"]`.
 The results are accessible to Lua as `test.detail` and `test.utility`.

-Here use the `endNamespace` function, which returns an object representing the enclosing namespace, upon which further registrations may be added.
+We also used the `endNamespace` function; it returns an object representing the original enclosing namespace.
 It is undefined behavior to use `endNamespace` on the global namespace.
 All LuaBridge functions which create registrations return an object upon which subsequent registrations can be made, allowing for an unlimited number of registrations to be chained together using the dot operator `.`.

-A namespace registration can be re-opened later to add more functions.
+A namespace can be re-opened later to add more functions.
 This lets you split up the registration between different source files.
-The following are equivalent:
+These are equivalent:

     getGlobalNamespace (L)
       .beginNamespace ("test")
         .addFunction ("foo", foo)
-      .endNamespace ()
+      .endNamespace ();
-      ;

     getGlobalNamespace (L)
       .beginNamespace ("test")
         .addFunction ("bar", bar)
-      .endNamespace ()
+      .endNamespace ();
-    ;

 and